-The Nonic glass is a variation on the shaker pint and is sometimes called an English pint glass.
+The Nonic pint glass is a variation on the shaker pint and is sometimes called an English pint glass.
 It holds 20 ounces of beer and has a bump an inch from the top.
 This is partly for improved grip, partly to stop the glasses from sticking together when stacked, and partly to stop the rim of the glass from getting chipped or “nicked”, aka a “no-nick” glass.
 This style glass is associated with low-ABV English style beers and is a favorite of the Lion, our English-born owner David Walker.

 Designed by an Italian scientist and brewer, Tekus draw inspiration from both wine glasses and tulips, and has been perfected to deliver full flavor and aroma.
 The fully stemmed glass is itself a statement piece and one of the finest beer glasses available.
-The nuance and balance of our Barrelworks Wild Beer program are perfect for this glass – balancing wild, fruity and tart flavors.
+The nuance and balance of our Barrelworks Wild Ale program are perfect for this glass – balancing wild, fruity and tart flavors.

-Beer Recommendation: Firestone Lager
+Beer Recommendation: Primal Elements

 You may have heard of snifters used for brandy, but it is perfect for enticing aromatics out of beer.
 Its deep, incurved rim and small glass is perfect for strong, sophisticated beers.
 Its unique shape allows swirling, bringing aromas to the forefront.
 Despite its small stature, we encourage you not to fill the glass all the way – half full is best.